 The Credit Union is looking for individuals from the education community who demonstrate the qualities listed below.
 This list is not all-inclusive.

-- Our values: Integrity, Competence, Commitment and Respect
+- Our values: Integrity, Excellence, Commitment and Respect

 - Good communication skills

 In addition, volunteers should have time to attend meetings, be committed to learning about credit unions and Educational Systems FCU, be interested in helping others become more knowledgeable about the Credit Union and its benefits and be comfortable with networking and recruiting new volunteers.
 Supervisory Committee members need to be detail-oriented, and Board members need to be able to focus at a strategic level.
 The Credit Union strives for diversity in its volunteers such as gender, race, profession, employer and geographic area.

 If you are interested in volunteering, send us an email outlining your interests to [email protected].